jorwat/PlaylistGenerator/README.md

 that way all my playlists are saved, with song amounts and length.
 - As a user, I would like the application to open up to my library automatically without having to load it manually
+- As a user, I would like the option to delete my library and start over with a blank slate